 It makes me ponder the question, “What is God calling me to do in my generation?”

 This generation is as unique as the generations described above.
 We have problems that are different than any seen before.
-School shootings, pressure to conform to the world and its unbiblical views, world starvation, false teachers, teen suicide.
+School shootings, pressure to conform to the world and its unbiblical views, abortion, world starvation, war, false teachers, teen suicide.
 The list goes on.

 In this unique time, what is God calling us to do?